qPCR4vir/robotevo/docs/Basic-usage.rst

 Accept to load it in the EVOware script editor.
 Here you will have very good assistance to visualize the details of each step and to do a normal, full TECAN validation of the correctness of the script.

-Use the visual worktable map to correctly setup the labware.
+Use the information from the visual worktable map to physically setup the labware.
 Use the detailed comments automatically inserted by RobotEvo in the script or the associated `.protocol.txt` file to fill the expected initial volume of each reagent.

 Use EVOware to run the script as usually.